NEU-DSG/Ceres/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 **Initial Estimated Time**
-Estimates here are in 1/2 day, 1 day, 1/2 week, 1 week, and 2+week increments.
-This is dev-time, actual timelines to completion will typically be longer.
+_Estimates here are in 1/2 day, 1 day, 1/2 week, 1 week, and 2+week increments.
+This is dev-time, actual timelines to completion will typically be longer._

-1/2 day, 1 day, 1/2 week, 1 week, 2 week, 2+ week increments.
-Reflect heads-down dev time, but necessarily balance around scheduling the time.

 **How this moves the project forward**
-Briefly list what completion means for broader overall project goals, including non-code goals.
+_Briefly list what completion means for broader overall project goals, including non-code goals._

 **Describe the enhancement**
-A clear and concise description of enhancement
+_A clear and concise description of enhancement._

 **URLs to refer to**

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._